flakey-bit/flakey-bit.github.io/_posts/2021-06-25-practical-fp.md

 An important consideration around exceptions is whether the program can reasonably recover from the exceptional circumstance of not:
 * If the computer has run out of memory or we've hit a bug in the operating system then we probably can't recover from that
-* If we made a request to a 3rd party API but the network request timed out, that *is* possibly a situation we can recover from
+* If we made a request to a 3rd party API but the network request timed out, that *is* probably a situation we can recover from
+* If one of our invariants (e.g. the current method should never be called with an empty array) has been violated then we _might_ be able to recover from that, but applying the [fail-fast principal](https://www.martinfowler.com/ieeeSoftware/failFast.pdf) would probably be more advisable

 Depending on the programming language, exceptions can be either "checked" or "unchecked":
 * With _checked_ exceptions, the fact that a method can throw a particular exception is part of the signature of the method.
 To call a method that might throw an exception, you have to promise to handle those exceptions to be allowed to call the method (or you have to pass those exceptions on in *your* signature)
 * With _unchecked_ exceptions, the compiler doesn't know what exceptions (if any) a method might throw.
-At best, there will be some documentation (written by a human) for the method that lists the exceptions.
-But there is no guarantee that the list of exceptions in the documentation is accurate or up-to-date.
+At best, the method documentation will list the exceptions.
+But there is no guarantee that the list of exceptions in the documentation is accurate or up-to-date

 Checked exceptions sound like a good idea in theory, however in practice (at least in Java) they entail too much ceremony so developers end up bypassing (skipping) the checking.